Jeff Atwood

 Jeff Atwood (born 1970) is an American software developer, author, blogger, and entrepreneur.
 He co-founded the question-and-answer network Stack Exchange, which contains the Stack Overflow website for computer programming questions.
 He is the owner and writer of the computer programming blog Coding Horror, focused on programming and human factors.
-As of 2012, his most recent project was Discourse, an open source Internet discussion platform.

-In a 2007 blog post, Atwood proposed the following rule related to the rule of least power, calling it "Atwood's law": "Any application that can be written in JavaScript, will eventually be written in JavaScript".
+Early life and education

+Atwood graduated from the University of Virginia in 1992 with a bachelor's degree in environmental science with a minor in computer science.